Burns and scalds are damage to the skin caused by heat. Both are treated in the same way.

 People who are at greater risk from the effects of burns, such as children under five years old and pregnant women, should also get medical attention after a burn or scald.

-Read more information about recovering from burns and scalds.
+Read more about preventing burns and scalds.